-One of the most frustrating issues while I was in recovery from bulimia, was the fact that I would get to a milestone of having achieved x days symptom-free, and then slip.
-I felt unable to cope with these binges.
+One of the most frustrating issues while in recovery from eating disorders such as binge eating disorder or bulimia nervosa, is the fact that you reach a milestone of having achieved a noteworthy number of days symptom-free, and then slip.
+A setback like this can be demotivating, leaving you feeling unequipped to cope with the aftermath of a binge.

-What’s worse, after a slip, it could take days or weeks for me to pick myself back up.
+What’s worse, after a slip, it can sometimes take days or weeks to pick yourself back up.

 How to cope with binges